-Preparation and Analysis of Proteins and Nucleic Acids - course title.
+Proteins and Nucleic Acids Lab - course title.

 College of Arts and Sciences - the school, college, or academic unit offering the course.

-Double Numbered** with: CHE 677 - Course is also offered as CHE 677 . **Double Number: Same subject, two different course numbers at the same or different levels, usually undergraduate and graduate, e.g., CHE 477/677.
+Double Numbered** with: CHE 677 - Course is also offered as CHE 677. **Double Number: Same subject, two different course numbers at different levels, undergraduate and graduate, e.g., CHE 477/677.
 Double numbered courses are numbered no more than 300 apart.

 3 Credits - number of academic credits the course carries.
 Variable credit courses show a range of credits, e.g. 1-3 credits.